-The espadrille is a casual shoe with outsole and insole made of rope, normally jute or similar grass.
+The espadrille is a casual shoe with an outsole and insole made of rope, normally jute or similar grass.
 Possible to find in slipper construction without lacing but also with laces.
-Normally has a thin rubber outsole at bottom to increase durability.
-Espadrilles are characterized by outsole of rope material, casual look popular in summer, a round toe shape.
+Normally has a thin rubber outsole at the bottom to increase durability.
+Espadrilles are characterized by an outsole of rope material, a casual look popular in summer, a round toe shape.

 The word espadrille most likely originates from Esparto, a tough, wiry grass found in Mediterranean countries used for making rope.